 What is this short story I read sometime in the late 1990s?
 Plot involved two teenage girls in the 1960s, Beatlemania, and the terrifying truths of growing up. [more inside]

+I have a large tupperware full of a crystalline white powder.
+It could be sugar, or it could be xylitol.
+How can I tell?
 So far I've found two possible ways: burn it and record the energy per gram; feed it to dogs.
 I would prefer not to do the second, as xylitol kills dogs.
 I'm open to the first, if someone wants to link me to a good experimental method for such.
 But I'd really love a third way.

 My spouse went surfing and found this bird bobbing on the waves.
 There seemed to be something wrong with the bird so he took it home.
 Here's another pic.
 The bird is very passive and doesn't move much, so we're guessing it's either ill, injured or exhausted.
 What bird is this?
 And what should we do with it?
 We're in Holland. [more inside]

 I haven't had any luck identifying this through the WhatTheFont! automagical service nor the Identifont step-by-step quiz so now I bring it to you.
 What's the typeface used in this old GATOR$ sign?

 I have part of a song stuck in my head.
 The lyrics I can remember are something that sounds like "A A, B B - CCDD, CCDD" - that is literally what is being sung, it's not the rhyme scheme.
 Who is the artist and what is the track called? [more inside]

 My in-laws are giving me a couple of houseplants, and I'm trying to identify them, or at least find out if they are dangerous to our cats.
 Photos after the jump. [more inside]

 I received several plants from a friend of mine to start my indoor garden.
 Neither of us knows what type of plant this is, despite hours of trawling gardening websites.
 Photo. [more inside]